 PTP is primarily a time-distribution methodology, and monitoring of non-master nodes is not always possible.

-Support for management messages is optional, and some manufacturers may leave it out entirely, or implement
+Support for management messages is optional in the specifications, and some manufacturers may leave it out entirely, or implement

 PTP monitoring uses a mixture of multicast and unicast to gather data.
 Contact with each node is inherently

 unreliable, and success will depend on both your network configuration and the capabilities of the node being monitored.